underthecurve/r-data-cleaning-tricks/R-datacleaning-tricks.md

     ## [1] "character"

-It's a 'character' now (still not numeric), because we didn't tell R that it should be numeric.
+It's a "character" now (still not numeric), because we didn't tell R that it should be numeric.
 We can do this with `as.numeric()`:

 ``` r
 salary.selected$total.earnings <- as.numeric(salary.selected$total.earnings)